usnistgov/ndn-dpdk/docs/fileserver.md

 The `/run/ndn` directory should be mounted into both containers in order to establish memif connection.
 In this case, you should change `--gqlserver` flag to target the container.

-The sample activation parameters given in [docs/activate](activate) may be used in this scenario.
+The sample activation parameters given in [NDN-DPDK activation sample](../sample/activate) may be used in this scenario.

 1. Make a copy of this directory to somewhere outside the NDN-DPDK repository.
 2. Run `npm install` to install dependencies.